Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Across competitive swimming this is one of the most common stages where swimmers question themselves and parents begin to worry about progress.

-Many swimmers who later reach County, Regional, National or university teams have experienced this same phase.
+Many swimmers who later reach County, Regional, National or university teams have passed through this same phase.

 The swimmers who move through it successfully are rarely the ones who improved fastest at age ten.
 They are usually the ones who stayed patient, kept learning and continued to enjoy the sport.